wineds/Mechano23-xover/README.md

 Manufacturing files for Mechano23 xover.
-The RAR file needs to be uploaded to the PCB vendor (eg: JLCPCB or PCBWAY).
+The RAR file needs to be uploaded to the PCB vendor (eg: JLCPCB or PCBWAY etc).

 How to order from JLCPCB :